madewithkoji/koji-vcc/README.md

 ## Overview

+**NOTE:**
+This package is deprecated and is included only for backwards compatibility.
+For new templates, use @withkoji/core.

 The @withkoji/vcc package enables you to implement core platform features in your Koji template, including instant remixing, Visual Customization Controls (VCCs), and the Koji feed.

 ## Installation